mesosphere-backup/cassandra-mesos-deprecated/docs/docs/faq.md

 ### **Troubleshooting when no Cassandra process is started**

-  The Cassandra-on-Mesos framework first allocates executors for all seed nodes.
+  The Cassandra-Mesos framework first allocates executors for all seed nodes.
 It starts the Cassandra processes after the initially configured number of seed nodes have been allocated.

   _Example:_ If you have configured 3 seed nodes, but only 2 executors are allocated, no Cassandra process is started.
 After the 3rd executor is allocated, all Cassandra processes are started in the normal fashion.